smolijar/gitwiki-thesis/src/implementation/nodegit.md

 <<nodegit/updateRemoteRefs.js>>
 ```

-As seen in listing \ref{lst:impl:nodegit:updateremoterefs} the function proceeds as follows:
+As seen in the listing \ref{lst:impl:nodegit:updateremoterefs} the function proceeds as follows:

 1. Fetch all remote references using NodeGit's `Repository.fetchAll`
 2. Create local references through a function that has already been discussed